CONSTITUTION and BY-LAWS

 Except where specifically delineated otherwise, a two-thirds vote of a duly constituted board can amend or change the constitution and a majority vote of a duly constituted board can amend or change the by-laws.

-A. Application for club membership in this association shall be made in writing to the Secretary-Treasurer.
+A. Application for club membership in this association shall be made in writing to the Secretary.
 The application, accompanied by the annual membership fee, shall be signed by the chief executive officer of the applying club and shall set forth the following information:

 1. The name and location of the club.